lu15gv/iOS-libraries-cheat-sheet/README.md

   - It's a directory structure that contains a binary, it's module and/or headers.
 It works for a single architecture.

 - XCFramework:
   - It's a directory structure that contains frameworks or libraries for different architectures.
-It is Apple's newest way of packaging frameworks/libraries.
+It is Apple's newest way of managing multiple architectures.

 - Fat library/framework:
   - It's the same as a library or a framework, but there are several architectures embedded into the binary.
 It's the old way of managing multiple architectures.